-What is Chalk Based Paint?
+What is Chalk-Based Paint?

-Let’s start off with term by how it is known today.
+Let’s start off with the term by how it is known today.
 Chalk-based paint (or chalky finish paint) is most commonly known as a home decor or art style paint used to update outdated furniture and kitchen cabinets.
 It gets its name due to the chalky, matte-like finish it provides, once dry to the touch.

 I won’t drag out this part of the answer, because it is quite simple.
 Bottom line is, the regular ‘ol paint you find on the shelf at your local hardware store won’t perform the same way as chalk-based paint.
 Sanding or stripping and/or primer would typically be needed for regular latex paint.

 Additionally, most regular latex paints won’t adhere to an already finished surface.
 Without the proper prep work, regular latex paints are known to curl, bubble, and/or crack during application.
-Even in cases when you can get regular latex paint to adhere, the adhesion will only last so long before it will start to peel off…and not in the cute, distressed, shabby chic way….but more like in random, odd and never where it should have peeled off sort of ways.
+Even in cases when you can get regular latex paint to adhere, the adhesion will only last so long before it will start to peel off —and not in the cute, distressed, shabby chic way….but more like in random, odd, and never where it should have peeled off sort of ways.

 Chalky Finish Furniture Paint Benefits

 Vintage And Restore By K Furniture Paint is known for its silky smooth “butter-like” application.
-In fact, this is the #1 reason customers prefer our paints over other chalk-based paint brands.
-They love the creamy consistency of our paint; it’s not tacky, like other chalk-based paints, yet still has the adhesion power required to stick to already finished surfaces.
+In fact, this is the #1 reason customers prefer our chalky finish Furniture Paint over other chalk-based paint brands.
+They love the creamy consistency of our Furniture Paint; it’s not tacky, like other chalk-based paints, yet still has the adhesion power required to stick to already finished surfaces.
 This makes it desirable for both experienced furniture painters and those taking their first steps into furniture painting!
-Its also why we believe it to be the best paint for furniture and cabinets in the marketplace today.
+It's also why we believe it to be the best paint for furniture and cabinets in the marketplace today.

-When Should Chalk-based Paints be Used?
+When Should Chalk-Based Paints be Used?